ibm-cloud-docs/solution-tutorials/connect-landingzone-site2site.hidden.md

 Follow these steps to verify that you have a working site-to-site gateway.

-1. Access the strongswan vsi.
-On your computer, issue the following command from the terminal or command window:
+1. Access the strongSwan VSI.
+On your computer, issue the following command on the command line:

     ```sh
-    ssh -i <private-key> root@<Floating IP of strongswan vsi>
+    ssh -i <private-key> root@<Floating IP of strongswan VSI>
     ```
     {: pre}

-1. Access the Management VSI by completing the following steps:
+1. Access the management VSI by completing the following steps:
     1. Go to **Virtual server instances** for VPC.
-Take note of the private IP(“Reserved IP”) for the VSI labeled <management-server-2> (10.20.10.4 in this example).
+Copy the private IP (“Reserved IP”) for the VSI that's labeled `<management-server-2>` (10.20.10.4 in this example).
-    1. On the strongswan vsi, you can ping the management vsi.
+    1. On the strongSwan VSI, ping the management VSI.

-       ```bash
+       ```sh
        ❯ ping 10.20.10.4
        PING 10.20.10.4 (10.20.10.4) 56(84) bytes of data.
        64 bytes from 10.20.10.4: icmp_seq=1 ttl=62 time=99.5 ms